Natasha Kline: Primos

 In an interview on June 16, 2023, Kline said the series is based on her personal experiences of growing up with a multicultural Mexican-American family in Los Angeles in the 1990s, being bicultural, biracial, and noted that the project's relatability attracted well-known individuals like Melissa Villaseñor.
 She also stated that Tater doesn't speak Spanish, which is why her grammar is incorrect, the importance of cousins in her life, and noted that the art style showcased the environment in L.A.
 She additionally hoped the series would make people proud of their roots.
 She later told interviewers, prior to the series premiere on July 25, 2024, that she wanted to "create relatable characters that are universally lovable", said that the characters had many layers, said that Tater goes through a story arc throughout the series, and noted that the series was inspired by movies by Sylvain Chomet, artistry by Willie Real, Calvin and Hobbes, and 101 Dalmatians.
-She also told Cartoon Brew that her first pitch was close to the final product, remarking that she was glad that Disney trusted her "vision from the beginning", noting how the show's "2d aesthetics" developed through the show's development, and saying that the show was script-driven but had "board artists...layer[ing] in their own comedy."
+She also told Cartoon Brew that her first pitch was close to the final product, remarking that she was glad that Disney trusted her "vision from the beginning", noting how the show's "2D aesthetics" developed through the show's development, and saying that the show was script-driven but had "board artists...layer[ing] in their own comedy."
 The series released two episodes a week after its premiere, and streamed on Disney+.

 Kline would hold a "creative key note" at the World Animation Summit, in November 2024, where she would be described as "creator of Disney TV’s new hit series, Primos."
 The same year she had been a guest at the Pixelatl Festival in Guadalajara, Mexico, held in September 2024.

 In June 2025, it was confirmed that the Primos would not be returning for a second season and had ended production.

 Other work

 Kline was a character designer and storyboarder for Bojack Horseman in 2014 and a storyboarder and writer for Star vs. the Forces of Evil in 2015.
 In 2016, she would be a storyboarder for Pinky Malinky, Harvey Street Kids, and Too Loud.
 Kline would write and direct episodes of Home: Adventures with Tip & Oh from 2015 to 2017.
 In 2017, Kline worked as a character designer for the Hey Arnold!: The Jungle Movie, and was a storyboarder on The Lego Ninjago Movie.

 In October 2017, Kline signed a letter to major animation studios along with other female animators, such as Rebecca Sugar, Sofia Alexander, and Shadi Petosky, calling for an end to sexual harassment in the animation industry, and calling for an anti-harassment committee within The Animation Guild.

 Kline would be storyboarder for an episode of Ollie & Scoops in 2019 and storyboard for the animated short, Goldie.

-It was reported that Natasha Kline is working on another series for Disney.
+In February 2026, it was reported that Natasha Kline is working on another series for Disney Television Animation alongside inking a overall development deal with Lucasfilm Animation.